FINANCIAL AID NEWS

 If you have any questions pertaining to billing and payments, please go to the Accounts Receivable web site as it is loaded with information, or you can phone them at 504-865-5368.

 Per federal regulations, all first time William D. Ford Federal Direct Unsubsidized Loan borrowers and all first time Federal Direct Graduate PLUS loan borrowers must complete an Entrance Interview which acknowledges the borrower's rights and responsibilities under the Federal Direct Loan program.
 The entrance interview requirement must be completed on line at the Department of Education web site.

-Additional information provided to the School of Public Health and Tropical Medicine's Incoming students in Fall 2016 during our Financial Aid Orientation Session is available in a power point presentation.
+Additional information provided to the School of Public Health and Tropical Medicine's incoming students in Spring 2017 during our Financial Aid Orientation Session is available in a power point presentation.